Fonty Flock: Early career

 Flock won a 100-mile race at Lakewood Speedway Park in Atlanta, Georgia, in 1940.
 He raced on dirt tracks in Georgia.

-He qualified in the pole position for the July 27, 1941, race at the Daytona Beach Road Course beside Roy Hall.
+Flock qualified in the pole position for the July 27, 1941, race at the Daytona Beach Road Course beside Roy Hall.
 Flock took the early lead before he and Hall got together in the south turn.
 Flock rolled and landed upside down in bushes.
 The seatbelt broke during the rolling, and Flock was tossed around.
 He was rushed by ambulance to the hospital, having suffered a crushed chest, broken pelvis, head and back injuries, and severe shock.

 World War II

 Flock was in the United States Army Air Corps for four years during World War II.